Expand your DIY know-how.

 Landscaped yards and gardens have a significant effect on curb appeal, property values, and can be beneficial to the plants and wildlife that live in and around them.
 Landscaping projects are perfect for DIYers, as small portions can be done at different times, eventually leading to your home having an entire exterior makeover.

 While there are a lot of simple landscaping jobs you can do by yourself, you should also be aware of what can go wrong while doing these “simple” jobs.
 Some mistakes can turn the positives of DIY landscaping into negatives very quickly.
 The effects can be costly for your home, your wallet, and the surrounding wildlife.
-In this article, we’ll talk about things that can go wrong, and the ways to do it right.
+In this article, Bay Street Castle and Cook Street Castle will talk about things that can go wrong and the ways to do it right.

 Filling up your gardens with beautiful flowers, shrubs, and ferns is a great way to add colour, fragrance, and fullness to the spaces around your home.
 But not every plant is ideal for the environment it’s grown in.
 Invasive plants are aptly named.
 When they are introduced into a new area, they spread fast and take over, choking out other native growth along the way.
 Let loose, they can cause environmental harm and even become a danger to humans.